LE0xUL/UxMigOs/migrationGuide_en.md

 For the **manual** process is necessary:

-* Have access to pusher dashboard in `admobilize-production`: [https://dashboard.pusher.com/apps/367382](https://dashboard.pusher.com/apps/367382)
+* Have access to pusher dashboard in : [https://dashboard.pusher.com/apps/367382](https://dashboard.pusher.com/apps/367382)

-* Have access to balena dashboard in `BalenaMigration` App: [https://dashboard.balena-cloud.com/apps/1547294](https://dashboard.balena-cloud.com/apps/1547294)
+* Have access to balena dashboard in : [https://dashboard.balena-cloud.com/apps/1547294](https://dashboard.balena-cloud.com/apps/1547294)

 For **both** process is necessary: